 Numerous drug rehab facilities in New Mexico provide evidence-based treatment for substance use disorders.
 The top facilities are accredited by organizations that guarantee they meet standards for quality services.
-You can find quality detox centers, outpatient facilities and residential treatment providers in the state.
+You can find quality medical detox centers, outpatient facilities and residential treatment providers in the state.
 Several facilities accept Indian Health Service, Medicaid and other federal funds.

 Nearly 5,000 people sought treatment for substance abuse in New Mexico in 2015.
 Alcohol addiction was the most common reason people went to rehab, and opioid addiction accounted for the second most treatment admissions.